- Auron in Final Fantasy X, he's even got the scars to prove it.

 - Mass Effect:

 - Depending on dialogue choices, Commander Shepard from the series can fit this trope.
 If the right dialogue is chosen, s/he's cynical and bitter with major emotional scars from his/her past experiences.
 And s/he's especially this in Mass Effect 3 where it becomes pretty clear how emotionally burned out s/he really is.
 Particularly since 3 really highlights the fact that Shepard never really dealt with the trauma of dying in the previous game and has been simply putting on a brave face for everyone's benefit.
 Joker once mentions his concern that Shepard's vitals recorded by their armour registered them as being presently under more stress than they were at Elysium/Torfan/Akuze, just in their normal resting state.
+S/he has a recurring nightmare of being in a forest full of shadowy figures/ghosts, and the whispers of all the teammates and crew members who have died over the course of the trilogy.
+Depending on your choices, that can be a lot of voices.
 Fortunately, though, after two games of playing Warrior Therapist to his/her party members, Shepard's friends return the favor this round.
 The next line after the page quote is:Garrus: ...
 Before your friend picks you up, dusts you off, and tells you you're the best soldier he's ever known.

 - Also a few of the background characters, most particularly Corporal Toombs, the only survivor of the Akuze incident (except possibly Sole Survivor Shepard).
 His appearance in the game consists of holding the man who engineered Akuze at gunpoint, and if you don't talk him down, he can't even find peace in death.